technix/atrament.ink/docs/atrament-basics/saves.md

 The story goes on.
 ```

-Later, you can restore the game from a checkpoint - i.e. load saved state of the game:
+Later, you can restore the game from a checkpoint - i.e., load the saved state of the game:

 ```c
 Unfortunately, you lost this battle.